acrimi/AdventOfCode/README.md

 ```

 ## API Access
-To make use of the Advent of Code API integration (eg downloading input automatically), save your session token either in the `AOC_SESSION` environment variable or a `session.txt` file in the root directory.
+To make use of Advent of Code API integration (eg downloading input automatically), save your session token either in the `AOC_SESSION` environment variable or a `session.txt` file in the root directory of this project.
 This should be the session cookie saved for the `.adventofcode.com` domain when you log in to the website.